tomscholz/web/src/pages/blog/dockertest-gaen-google-apple-exposure-notification-covid-19.md

 It is time for citizens to demand open-source solutions for essential and critical infrastructure and services.
 This wont solve all - if any - problems of modern society, but it would be a great step towards transparency and in the long run trust.

-### Dockertest is an integral part of the Ory Ecosystem
+### Dockertest is an integral part of the ORY Ecosystem

-Ory promises to produce high quality open source software.
+ORY promises to produce high quality open source software.
-[Dockertest](https://github.com/ory/Dockertest) is just one example of how Ory approaches advanced software development for cloud native applications.
+[Dockertest](https://github.com/ORY/Dockertest) is just one example of how ORY approaches advanced software development for cloud native applications.
-As this blogpost documents, Ory works with a dedicated worldwide community assuring that developer friendly security tools, innovative product development in identity infrastructure, and advanced cloud deployment using cloud platform independent open source tools are broadly available.
+As this blogpost documents, ORY works with a dedicated worldwide community assuring that developer friendly security tools, innovative product development in identity infrastructure, and advanced cloud deployment using cloud platform independent open source tools are broadly available.

 ### Conclusion

 Thanks for taking the time to read this article!
-Check out (our blog)[https://www.ory.sh/blog] for more articles and tutorials.
+Check out (our blog)[https://www.ORY.sh/blog] for more articles and tutorials.

-Should you have further questions or feedback, visit the [ORY community forum](https://community.ory.sh/) or [chat](https://www.ory.sh/chat).
+Should you have further questions or feedback, visit the [ORY community forum](https://community.ORY.sh/) or [chat](https://www.ORY.sh/chat).
-[ORY Dockertest](https://github.com/ory/Dockertest) is open-source and freely available on [github](https://github.com/ory/kratos), please consider starring the repository.
+[ORY Dockertest](https://github.com/ORY/Dockertest) is open-source and freely available on [github](https://github.com/ORY/kratos), please consider starring the repository.
 It is free and helps grow the project and community.

-Sign up to [the ORY newsletter](https://ory.us10.list-manage.com/subscribe?u=ffb1a878e4ec6c0ed312a3480&id=f605a41b53) and we will notify you of new updates to [ORY Dockertest](https://github.com/ory/Dockertest) and [other ORY projects](https://github.com/ory/).
+Sign up to [the ORY newsletter](https://ORY.us10.list-manage.com/subscribe?u=ffb1a878e4ec6c0ed312a3480&id=f605a41b53) and we will notify you of new updates to [ORY Dockertest](https://github.com/ORY/Dockertest) and [other ORY projects](https://github.com/ORY/).